RealWagmi/anon-integration-guide/projects/beefy/README.md

     - Give me info on @beefy vault "Boosted Stable Rings"
 3. **Deposits & Withdrawals**
     - Deposit $500 in @beefy vault Silo Super Sonic on Sonic chain
-    - Deposit all of my USDC in @beefy vault "Seamless USDC" on Base chain
+    - Deposit all in @beefy vault "Boosted Stable Rings" on Sonic chain
-    - Deposit half of my USDC in @beefy vault "Seamless USDC" on Base chain
+    - Deposit 50% of my USDC in @beefy vault "Seamless USDC" on Base chain
-    - Withdraw 50% of my tokens from @beefy vault "Seamless USDC" on Base chain
+    - Withdraw 50% from @beefy vault "Seamless USDC" on Base chain
-    - Withdraw all of my tokens from @beefy vault "Seamless USDC" on Base chain
+    - Withdraw all from @beefy vault "Seamless USDC" on Base chain

 ## Available Functions